 The Company could not spend the planned amounts on the CSR activities in view of certain pending approvals from the local authorities.
 Steps are being taken to obtain the same at the earliest and complete the commitments.

 The Company has in place a Whistle Blower policy for vigil mechanism for Directors and employees to report to the management about unethical behaviour, fraud, violation of Companys Code of Conduct, which also ensures safeguards against victimization of those employees who seek to make use of the free access to the Audit Committee for this purpose.
 None of the Personnel has been denied access to the audit committee.
 The Whistle Blower Policy has been posted on the website of the Company at www.suryalakshmi.com.

-The Company has complied with the requirements about Code of Conduct for Board members and Sr. Management Personnel.
+The Company has complied with the requirements of Code of Conduct for Board members and Sr. Management Personnel.

-The Auditors Report to the shareholders for the year under review does not contain any qualification, reservation or adverse remark or disclaimer made.
+The Auditors Report to the shareholders for the year under review does not contain any qualification, reservation or adverse remark.

 II.
 Cost Auditor and Cost Audit Report

-As per the requirement of Central Government and pursuant to Section 148 of the Companies Act, 2013 read with Companies (Cost Records and Audit) Rules, 2014 as amended from time to time, your Company is required to maintain cost records and accordingly, such accounts are made and records have been maintained relating to Textile Division every year.
+As per the requirements of the Section 148 of the Act read with the Companies (Cost Records and Audit) Rules, 2014 as amended from time to time, your Company is required to maintain cost records and accordingly, such accounts are made and records have been maintained relating to Textile Divisions every year.